The study of salvation or, more specifically, the doctrine of salvation from our sins.

 “1847, in reference to health; 1864 in reference to salvation, from German soteriologie, from Greek soteria “preservation, salvation,” from soizein “save, preserve,” related to sos “safe, healthy,” of uncertain origin (perhaps from PIE root *teue- “to swell”).
 With -ology.”

-Studying salvation helps us to understand our faith more deeply as well as enables us to give account of it to those outside the faith (aka witnessing).
+Studying salvation helps us to understand our faith more deeply as well as enables us to give an account of it to those outside the faith (aka witnessing).

 Key questions discussed in this area of study today include: